joshbegley/nyt-latest/README.md

 `More states are opening up vaccine eligibility to include all adults.`\
 https://nytimes.com/2021/03/29/us/coronavirus-today.html?searchResultPosition=3

-**A ‘major technical glitch’ brings an abrupt end to the first day of the Derek Chauvin trial.**\
+**A ‘major technical glitch’ brings an abrupt end to the first day in court.**\
-`The television feed is provided to news outlets by Court TV, which won approval from the judge to exclusively operate the cameras inside the courtroom.`\
+`The television feed of the Derek Chauvin trial is provided to news outlets by Court TV, which won approval from the judge to exclusively operate the cameras inside the courtroom.`\
 https://nytimes.com/2021/03/29/us/derek-chauvin-trial-video-glitch.html?searchResultPosition=4

 **Chauvin Trial, Infrastructure, Vaccines: Your Monday Evening Briefing**\